exercism/python/.github/ISSUE_TEMPLATE/new_concept_exercise_template.md

 ---
-name: New Concept Exercise
+name: "[ MAINTAINERS ] Implement New Concept Exercise"
-about: Use this template for creating a new concept exericse issue.
+about: Use this template to create an issue for implementing a new concept exericse.
-title: "[V3]: Implement new Concept Exercise: <concept slug>"
+title: "[V3]: Implement new Concept Exercise: <CONCEPT SLUG>"
 labels: "new exercise :sparkles:",  help wanted
+assignees: ''

 ---

-This issue describes how to implement the `<concept-SLUG>` concept exercise for the python track.
+This issue describes how to implement the `<CONCEPT-SLUG>` concept exercise for the python track.